ojilles/jilles.net/_posts/2008-10-27-on-user-experience.md

-**Update**: See this thread I started on <a href="http://stackoverflow.com/questions/249935/what-are-great-specific-usability-guidelines">StackOverflow for recommendations on UEX for Webapps</a>.
+**Update**: See this thread I started on <a href="http://stackoverflow.com/questions/249935/what-are-great-specific-usability-guidelines">StackOverflow for recommendations on UEX for Web apps</a>.

-**Update 2**: Thanks to LukeW for referencing both this blogpost, as well as telling how it is (he was the person for me opening up the importance of user experience).
+**Update 2**: Thanks to LukeW for referencing both this blog post, as well as telling how it is (he was the person for me opening up the importance of user experience).
 Go <a href="http://dev.uxmatters.com/MT/archives/000344.php">read that post</a>, it contains more insights than my ramblings!